Impact AssessmentPressure Impact Factors

 Outputs

 Pressure-impact factors translate these inputs into biodiversity impact indicators expressed in the aggregated metrics described above (PDF.m2.yr, species.yr, MSA.km2.yr).
+Each LCIA model has its native unit; Darwin offers custom variants to allow cross-model comparison where useful (e.g. ReCiPe PDF unit-converted from species.yr).

 Focus: structuring input data for ecosystem use